Best Tips For Growing Rhubarb In Containers

 The stalks of ‘Holstein's Bloodred' are as red as blood.
 It's also a great grower, producing five to ten pounds of stalks from old, established plants.

-The plant may also grow to be four feet tall and five feet broad.
+The plant may grow four feet tall and five feet broad.
 That's quite a bit of ‘Holstein's Bloodred.'
-You could basically put up a roadside stall and sell it to pie-hungry locals.
+You could put up a roadside stall and sell it to pie-hungry locals.
 Crowds would flock to the succulent crimson stems.

 People who don't know anything about rhubarb other than that it's delicious in pies are likely to associate it with crimson stalks.
 Green stalks are not indicative of an unripe plant, which is incorrect.
 Everything is dependent on variety.